AdevaS/webdriverjs-framework/README.md

 ```

 ## Future improvements
-This is only basic testing framework with a lot of space for improvements like:
+This is only a basic testing framework with a lot of space for improvements like:
-- Implementing the Page Object Pattern to increase mainteinability
+- Implementing the Page Object Pattern to increase maintainability
 - Implement selenium-based functions on another file to increase code readability
-- Use chai or other assertion library to increase code readability
+- Use chai or other assertion libraries to increase code readability
 - Add multi-browser support
 - Add support for parallel testing
 - Add support for cloud testing (e.g. Browserstack, Saucelabs)